fulminati/arduino-web-inject/README.md

 ### How edit my web files?

 To modify your web files, you can use your preferred IDE such as VSCode or WebStorm, but also Notepad++.
 When our tool detects a change in your web files, it will automatically update your Arduino files.

-### Why I need this?

-This is a list of benefit of using Arduino Web Inject:

-* The HTML/CSS/JS code will be minified and cleaned of comments before being loaded into Arduino.
-This will allow for significant space savings.
-* Develop a web application using a natural approach and a web-friendly editor.
-* Compile your web files into Arduino without relying on heavy and unnecessary filesystem libraries.
-* Organize your web application with variables populated directly from Arduino code and reusable layouts.
-Additionally, you can maximize the use of JavaScript and create SPAs or PWAs.

 ## License